Updated on June 1st, 2021 by Nikolaos Sismanis

 Pershing Square Capital is a New York-based hedge fund founded in 2004 and still managed by legendary investor Bill Ackman.

-Pershing Square is unique, as it has been structured as a closed-end fund whose shares are publicly traded, but is still managed like a hedge fund.
-According to the company’s latest 13F report, Pershing Square has around $10.6 billion worth of public equity holdings.
+Pershing Square is unique, as it has been structured as a closed-end fund whose shares are publicly traded but is still managed like a hedge fund.
+According to the company’s latest 13F report, Pershing Square has around $10.4 billion worth of public equity holdings.

-Investors following the company’s 13F filings over the last 3 years (from mid-February 2018 through mid-February 2021) would have generated annualized total returns of 28%.
-For comparison, the S&P 500 ETF (SPY) generated annualized total returns of 12.5%.
+Investors following the company’s 13F filings over the last 3 years (from mid-May 2018 through mid-May 2021) would have generated annualized total returns of 26.56%.
+For comparison, the S&P 500 ETF (SPY) generated annualized total returns of 18.6%.

 Note: 13F filing performance is different than fund performance.
 See how we calculate 13F filing performance here.

-You can download an Excel spreadsheet with metrics that matter of Pershing Square’s current 13F equity holdings below:
+You can download an Excel spreadsheet (with important metrics that matter) of Pershing Square’s current 13F equity holdings below:

 Keep reading this article to learn more about Pershing Square.